-Our roundtable at THE Live discussed how higher education providers can utilise data to maximise students’ attainment, retention and well-being.
-The roundtable was co-chaired by Simon Baker, data editor at Times Higher Education, and our own Karen Rawson, senior product manager for further and higher education.
+Our roundtable at THE Live discussed how HE providers can utilise data to maximise students’ attainment, retention and well-being.
+The roundtable was co-chaired by Simon Baker, data editor at Times Higher Education, and our own Karen Rawson, Senior Product Manager for UNIT-e.

 As universities look ahead to the data-led future, much discussion has taken place about the challenges involved in making valuable and ethical use of the information garnered on student enrolment, assessment and experiences.

 Opening the discussion, Ms Rawson stated that, while data reporting is at the forefront of university leadership agendas, “it’s becoming very apparent that there’s a divergence between data quality, data validation, data entry, data statistics...between different segments of staff”.

 “Is it possible to break down data silos?” she asked the panellists, “and is there a data intolerance with some academics?”

 With data protection and privacy laws increasingly strict – and for good reason – participants agreed that fear of data misuse was a likely barrier for some departments and individuals when it came to using data resources to their institutions’ advantage.
 Academics and staff administrators were becoming increasingly wary about use and access to student information in particular, it was noted.

 But a key ambition that quickly emerged was a shared desire to harness internal databases for the purposes of student safeguarding and well-being.